tcakmak0/yara-scan-api/README.md

 ## Python based prerequisites

-If you plan to use app without Docker and load balancing before running the YARA-Scanner application, make sure you have the following installed:
+If you intend to run the YARA-Scanner application without Docker and load balancing, ensure you have the following dependencies installed:

 - Python 3.x
 - Flask (Python web framework)